Real exponential sums over primes and prime gaps: Final thoughts

 With this function it is already possible to prove (following the same procedure as in Step 1) that

 which indicates, in a certain way, the need to insert the parameter $c$ in the function $w$.
 This brings us to the function

 This function is already good enough to make all the steps described in section \ref{section2} work (including steps $8$ and $9$ of Newman's proof), except for step $10$, in which its respective function $\Psi$ starts to be written using other functions, which complicates things a lot.
-The solution to this technicality was then to try to find a function $w$ whose associated cumulative function was asymptotic to $\exp(cx^{1 - \lambda})$; that's the case of
+The solution to this technicality was then to try to find a function $w$ whose associated cumulative function had an asymptotic behavior similar to the function $\exp(cx^{1 - \lambda})$; that’s the case of

 I was amazed at how well this function behaves in relation to the necessary adaptations proposed here (in particular, by step 3, whose change of variables is explicit), but then I got stuck looking for how to realize step 8.
 After many unsuccessful attempts, I thought about expanding $\Psi(s)$ around $\lambda = 1$, as follows: first, write